 Will the new rules apply to my business?

 Face coverings must be worn by all customers in the indoor settings listed, apart from where they are exempt.

 You are expected to wear a face covering immediately before entering any of these settings and must keep it on until you leave.

-The government has published detailed guidance on face coverings , including where face coverings are not required.
+The government has published detailed guidance on face coverings, including exemptions and where face coverings are not required.

-The rules now apply to hospitality businesses, such as cafes, coffee shops, restaurants and pubs, unless a customer is seated at a table to eat or drink.
+The rules also apply to hospitality businesses, such as cafes, coffee shops, restaurants and pubs, unless a customer is seated at a table to eat or drink.
 You are also required to collect customer details under NHS Test and Trace.